aetperf/aetperf.github.io/_posts/2023-12-12-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

 ## Parse the HTML from the IGN web page using BeautifulSoup

+We specifically target and extract download links related to the 5-meter resolution, filtering out any links associated with the 1-meter resolution.

 ```python
 # Retrieve HTML content from IGN web page